-Our total capital expenditures for our continuing and discontinued operations, excluding receipts from the sale of subsidiaries and property and equipment, were \$53.1 million, \$56.3 million and \$89.2 million during 2022, 2021 and 2020, respectively.
+Our total capital expenditures for our continuing and discontinued operations, excluding receipts from the sale of subsidiaries and property and equipment, were \$56.5 million, \$53.1 million and \$56.3 million during 2023, 2022 and 2021, respectively.
+The 6% increase in capital expenditures for 2023 compared to 2022 was primarily due to investment in equipment for health science programs in Peru as well as campus expansion and digital innovation in Mexico.
 The 6% decrease in capital expenditures for 2022 compared to 2021 was primarily due to the year-over-year effect of divestitures completed in 2021 combined with lower spending in Peru and Corporate, partially offset by higher spending in health science programs in Mexico.
-The 37% decrease in capital expenditures for 2021 compared to 2020 was primarily due to the completed divestitures.